Skip to content

 4.2 What types of personal information the Museum collects and what it is used for

-Through its activities the Museum engages with a broad cross-section of people, both in Australia and internationally.
+Through its activities the Museum engages with a broad cross-section of people, both in Australia and overseas.
 The personal information collected and used by the Museum is described below.
 Personal information is usually collected from the individual concerned although in some cases the Museum may receive such information from third parties.

 4.2.1 Museum visitor and client information